Junior Scholars & Student Programs

 The purpose of HESP is to train, support and mentor students interested in health disparities.
 Developing a diverse workforce committed to health disparities research is key in meeting the heath care needs of an increasingly diverse population.
 HESP is a project of UMass Center for Health Equity Intervention Research (CHEIR).
 It is supported by a collaborative partnership between UMass Medical School and UMass Boston.
 Funded by National Institutes of Health and National Center for Minority Health and Health Disparities.

-- Students from underrepresented communities—Black/African American, Native American, Latino, Vietnamese, Cambodian & Filipino
+- Students from underrepresented communities—Black/African American, Native American, Latino, Vietnamese, Cambodian & Filipino, first generation college and low income

 - Successfully completed at least 24 credits, 2.5 GPA